-- The artist must accept these terms and conditions in order to enter the NAIDOC Poster Competition.
+- The artist must accept these terms and conditions in order to enter the Competition.

 - All participating artists acknowledge that:

-- the artwork submitted has not been the recipient of a major prize before; and
+- the artwork submitted has not received a major prize before; and

 - the artwork is not licensed or otherwise encumbered in any way that may be inconsistent with these terms and conditions.

-- Artwork should be no larger than A1 (594mm x 841mm) and should not be framed or mounted behind glass.
+- Artwork should not be framed or mounted behind glass.

-- A prize of $10,000 (excluding GST) will be payable to the winning artist.
-The decision of the judges will be final and absolute.
+- A total prize of $10,000 (excluding GST) will be payable to the winning artist or group of artists.
+The decision of the Competition judges will be final and absolute.

-- No correspondence about the decision will be entered into.
+- No correspondence about the judges’ decision will be entered into.

 - Property rights in all submissions, including the winning artwork, will remain with the artist or entrant except as provided by these conditions.

-- By signing a completed Entry Form, submitting an artwork and accepting the award offer, the winning artist:
+- By signing a completed Entry Form, submitting an artwork and accepting the award offer, the winning artist of the Competition:

-- grants to the Commonwealth as represented by the National Indigenous Australians Agency, a permanent, royalty-free, worldwide, irrevocable, ongoing, non-exclusive licence (including a right of sub-licence) to use, reproduce, communicate, broadcast, publish, distribute, adapt, modify the winning artwork in all media of expression now known or later developed and in all languages, for any purpose specified in these terms and conditions.
-This licence only extends to non-commercial use of the winning artwork.
+- grants the Commonwealth, as represented by the National Indigenous Australians Agency, a permanent, royalty-free, worldwide, irrevocable, ongoing, exclusive licence (including a right of sub-licence) to use, reproduce, communicate, broadcast, publish, distribute, adapt, and modify the winning artwork in all media of expression now known or later developed and in all languages, for any purpose specified in these terms and conditions.
+This licence only extends to non-commercial use of the winning artwork;

 - consents to any of the following types of acts or omissions by the Commonwealth:

-- use of all or part of the art work in accordance with the licence granted above, with or without attribution of authorship to the artist (but the Commonwealth will not falsely attribute authorship of the entry);
+- use of all or part of the artwork in accordance with the licence granted in paragraph 16(a), with or without attribution of authorship to the artist (but the Commonwealth will not falsely attribute authorship of the entry);

 - supplementing the artwork with any other material; and